CanDIG/CanDIGv2/docs/install-docker.md

 # initialize docker environment
 make init-docker

+## Do one of the following:
-# pull latest CanDIGv2 images (if you didn't create images locally)
+# pull latest CanDIGv2 images:
 make docker-pull

+# or build images:
+make build-images

 # deploy stack
 make compose